toringer/stor-app/README.md

 ## 🔒 Privacy

-Your data is stored **locally on your device** using iOS secure storage.
-We don't collect, transmit, or store any of your shopping list data on external servers.
-Your information stays completely private and under your control.
+Your data is stored securely using **iCloud** and syncs across your Apple devices when you're signed in to iCloud.
+We don't collect, transmit, or store any of your shopping list data on external servers—everything stays in your private iCloud account.
+Your information is completely private and under your control.
+If you prefer not to use iCloud sync, you can disable iCloud for Stōr in your device settings, and your data will remain local only.

 ## 📮 Support